-Out-of-his-depth Shaun Harvey, CEO of the EFL, has indicated that his much heralded re-vamp of what was the JP Trophy has not worked, and that the new format under the name of the Checkatrade Trophy may be scrapped.
+Out-of-his-depth Shaun Harvey, CEO of the EFL, had indicated that his much heralded re-vamp of what was the JP Trophy has not worked, and that the new format under the name of the Checkatrade Trophy may be scrapped.
+However, the week ahead of the final, he has been espousing the benefits, including the involvement of B Teams.
+He is wrong.
+It has failed.

 Its failure will come as no surprise to anyone who understands football, and in particular understands football fans, but to the apparently incompetent Mr Harvey, it is probably a massive shock.
 Mr Harvey will believe the whole competition is at fault, and will blithely ignore the real reasons why fans didn’t support it and why clubs treated it with contempt.
 (Read my thoughts as to why I believed it would fail https://facupfactfile.wordpress.com/2016/07/29/like-turkeys-voting-for-christmas/ )